Jwebster89/Virsequel/README.md

                         adapter file for bbduk trimming -o OUTPUT, --output OUTPUT
                         output path
+  -b, --blastn          run blastn instead of diamond blastx -d DATABASE, --database DATABASE
+                        the path of the database to use for blast

 Optional Arguments:
   -h, --help            show this help message and exit